dotnet/msbuild/documentation/wiki/Controlling-Dependencies-Behavior.md

 [.NET SDK projects](https://learn.microsoft.com/dotnet/core/project-sdk/overview) by default make all transitive references accessible as if they were direct references.

-This is required by the compiler and analyzers to be able to properly inspect the whole dependency or/and inheritance chain of types when deciding about particular checks.
+This is provided for the compiler and analyzers to be able to properly inspect the whole dependency or/and inheritance chain of types when deciding about particular checks.

 It is facilitated via `project.assets.json` file created by NuGet client during the restore operation.
 This file captures the whole transitive closure of the project dependency tree.